Athlone (UK Parliament constituency)

-Athlone was a parliamentary constituency in Ireland, which from 1801 to 1885 returned one Member of Parliament (MP) to the House of Commons of the United Kingdom of Great Britain and Ireland.
+Athlone was a borough constituency representing the parliamentary borough of Athlone on the border of County Roscommon and County Westmeath, Ireland from 1801 to 1885.
+It elected one Member of Parliament (MP) to the House of Commons of the United Kingdom of Great Britain and Ireland.

 History

 Prior to 1801, the town of Athlone was a two-seat borough constituency in the Irish House of Commons.
-Under the Acts of Union 1800, which united the Kingdom of Ireland with the Kingdom of Great Britain to form the United Kingdom, the 33 most populous boroughs (including Athlone) continued to return MPs, but except for Dublin and Cork, they were reduced to one MP.
+Under the Acts of Union 1800, which united the Kingdom of Ireland with the Kingdom of Great Britain to form the United Kingdom, it was one of 33 boroughs to retain representation, but was reduced to one MP.
 Its first MP in 1801 was chosen by lot.

-As was customary in Irish boroughs, created before the reforms of the nineteenth century, Athlone had an oligarchic constitution.
-The borough existed as a local government unit until it was abolished by the Municipal Corporations (Ireland) Act 1840, but the parliamentary borough was not affected by this change in administrative arrangements.

-The style of the corporation was "The Sovereign, Bailiffs, Burgesses, and Freemen of the Town of Athlone".
-The officers were a sovereign, two bailiffs, thirteen burgesses (including the constable of the castle, who in 1837 was Viscount Castlemaine), a recorder, town-clerk, serjeant-at-mace, and billet-master; and there was a select body called the common council.
-The sovereign was elected by the common council from among the burgesses, annually on 29 June, and had the privilege of appointing a vice-sovereign with the approbation of the bailiffs and a majority of the burgesses.
-The bailiffs were elected from the freemen by the common council, on the same day as the sovereign, and were ex officio members of the council.
-The burgesses were elected for life from among the free men, and the freemen also for life, by the common council, of which body, according to the practice of the corporation, twelve had to be present to constitute an election.
-The common council were unlimited in number, but usually consisted of not more than twenty persons, including the sovereign and vice-sovereign and two bailiffs; they held their office for life, and vacancies were filled up by themselves from among the burgesses and freemen.
-The borough sent two representatives to the Irish parliament prior to the Union, after which it sent one to the Westminster parliament.

 The right of election was vested in the burgesses and freemen.
 They numbered 71 in April 1831.
 By the Representation of the People (Ireland) Act 1832, the non-resident freemen (except those living within seven miles) were disfranchised and the right to vote was extended to the £10 householders.
 The registered electorate, in 1832, numbered 243.

 Athlone ceased to have parliamentary representation under the Redistribution of Seats Act 1885, which took effect at the 1885 general election.
+The town was then represented in the county constituencies of South Roscommon and South Westmeath.